 These landscape plants can tolerate drought stress better than most others, but new plantings will still need regular watering for 6 weeks to one year (depending on species) or more, until they become established.
 Trees that are larger than two inches caliper will take longer to establish.
 Use this short list to choose drought-tolerant plants that are just right for your garden and property.

-Seagrapes (Coccoloba uvifera) is quite a drought-tolerant evergreen, ranging from a low shrub along coastal areas to a tree up to 35 feet high in more frost-free growing conditions.
-Seagrapes have large, leathery, stiff and roundish leaves from 4 to 8 inches wide that are silky bronze to wine red when young; later maturing to dark green with prominent veins.
+Sea Grape (Coccoloba uvifera) is quite a drought-tolerant evergreen, ranging from a low shrub along coastal areas to a tree up to 35 feet high in more frost-free growing conditions.
+Sea Grapes have large, leathery, stiff and roundish leaves from 4 to 8 inches wide that are silky bronze to wine red when young; later maturing to dark green with prominent veins.
 It produces an abundance of small, white, fragrant flowers on long racemes in late spring or early summer.
+(See Sea Grape on our online store here).

-The blue / green foliage of the Bluestem Palmetto (Sabal minor) makes it an ideal landscape accent plant for Florida.
+Also known as Bluestem Palmetto.
+The blue / green foliage of the Dwarf Palmetto (Sabal minor) makes it an ideal landscape accent plant for Florida.
 For a tropical effect, you can grow it in shade or partial sunny areas.
 It can tolerate any soil condition, from consistently moist soil to constantly dry locations.
+(See Dwarf Palmetto on our online store here.)

 Even if Florida goes through extended dry periods, you no longer need to waste water or run up large water use bills and your yard no longer has to suffer.
 Create a landscape design using any of these drought tolerant shrubs, palms, trees and flowers.
 Wilcox Nursery & Landscape is here to help you fully customize your design, keeping the local conditions in mind.